TOURNAMENT RULES / GUIDELINES

 TEAM NAMES

-- Any team name that is explicit or offensive will be modified by our site administrator.
+• Any team name that is explicit or offensive will be modified by our site administrator.

-- We completely agree with free speech and we will allow for an appeal but, keep in mind, this is also a business and we do not want to alienate anyone based on race, sex, gender, or religion.
+• We completely agree with free speech and we will allow for an appeal but, keep in mind, this is also a business and we do not want to alienate anyone based on race, sex, gender, or religion.

-- Please also keep in mind that team names are posted on many different publicly posted online sites and must meet reasonable guidelines.
+• Please also keep in mind that team names are posted on many different publicly posted online sites and must meet reasonable guidelines.

 ROSTERS

-- Just because your online roster shows approved, this doesn't mean your team is legal.
+• Just because your online roster shows approved, this doesn't mean your team is legal.
 This just means your roster has at least 10 people added.
 You still have to take the next step to verify your team fits into the division you have signed up for.
 Click here to go to our RANKINGS page.

 TEAM MATRICES

-- MENS, WOMENS, and COED - Do yourself a favor and make sure you are legal for NCS events before you arrive.
-If you show up to a tournament and get protested and by our rankings / guidelines you are playing in the division where your players are illegal, you will be dropped from the tournament or have to spot runs.
+• MENS, WOMENS, and COED - Do yourself a favor and make sure you are legal for NCS events before you arrive.
+If you show up to a tournament and get protested and by our rankings / guidelines and you are playing in a division where your players are illegal, you will be dropped from the tournament or have to spot runs.
 Please contact us if you feel you might be in violation of playing in a division you shouldn't be and we will gladly help. :-)

-- OPEN DIVISIONS – No player restrictions
+• OPEN DIVISIONS – No player restrictions

-- C DIVISION - No more than (3) “B” players MAX (no “A” or higher ranked players allowed)
+• C DIVISION - No more than (3) “B” players MAX (no “A” or higher ranked players allowed)

-- D DIVISION – No more than (3) C players, (no B or Higher players allowed)
+• D DIVISION – No more than (3) C players, (no B or Higher players allowed)

-- E DIVISION – No more than (3) “D” players MAX (no “C” or higher ranked players allowed)
+• E DIVISION – No more than (3) “D” players MAX (no “C” or higher ranked players allowed)

-- REC DIVISION – No more than (3) “E” players MAX (no “D” or higher ranked players allowed)
+• REC DIVISION – No more than (3) “E” players MAX (no “D” or higher ranked players allowed)

 · All Players must be able to show a legal photo ID at all times (must be 18 years of age or older).
 You must have your photo ID on yourself, in your bat bag, or on the park/complex’s property.
 In some circumstances, we will allow a player to make a run to their car in the parking lot but will not allow any travel or a wait time of over 3 min or so.
 Rostered names and DOB's must Match ID